 Journey Latin America’s Inca Garden at the RHS Hampton Court Palace Flower Show has been designed to convey a sense of adventure and travel to its visitors.

-The Journey Latin America’s Inca Garden was designed by Jennifer Jones.
-This World Show Garden was sponsored by Journey Latin America, and built by Surrey Hills Landscaping.
-The RHS judges awarded the garden a Silver Medal, at the RHS Hampton Court Palace Flower Show 2016.
+Greenhouse Effect was designed by Sheena Seeks for the RHS Hampton Court Palace Flower Show 2016.
+This Conceptual Garden was built by Eden Landscape Projects and sponsored by The Greenhouse People.
+The RHS judges awarded the Greenhouse Effect a Silver-Gilt Medal, at the RHS Hampton Court Palace Flower Show 2016.

 I caught up with designer Sheena Seeks at the RHS Hampton Court Palace Flower Show 2016, to find out more about her Conceptual Garden, Greenhouse Effect.

 One of my favourite features of the RHS Hampton Court Palace Flower Show, is The Festival of Roses Marquee.
 This marquee features the latest rose introductions, many of which are launched at the RHS Hampton Court Palace Flower Show, alongside modern roses, historic roses, and old, much loved favourite roses.